br0k3ngl255/shell_scripts/README.md

-# bash_script
+# shell_scripts
-useful tips and tricks in bash scripting
+useful tips and tricks in different shell scripting